martinjackson/simple-widgets/docs/MenuBar.md

 ### Format Prop

-The format prop will allow the menu to be fixed (the menu will not scroll) or to be float (the menu will scroll).
-The only option that is guaranteed to work is the header as float and menu as float.
+The format prop will allow the menu and header to be fixed (the menu and header will not scroll) or to be float (the menu and header will scroll).
+The only option that is guaranteed to work is the menu as float.

 The following must be done in order to fix the header or the menu (in all the examples listed below it will work for both horizontal or vertical):